 waterSmart congratulates the winners of the 17th Annual The Adventures of Tappy Turtle Coloring Book contest.
 Fourth and fifth- grade students were invited to draw Tappy Turtle, Cobb Water System’s water conservation mascot, demonstrating water conservation tips.

 Our 13th Annual waterSmart waterArt calendar contest is now open for submission. waterSmart would like to invite 6th, 7th, and 8th-grade students to create a 2-D work of art that answer the question “How is water important to me?”

 High School Photography Contest

-Cobb County Water System and Cobb County-Marietta Water Authority congratulate the 12 Cobb County high school students for their winning entries in the second annual waterSmart photography contest.
+Cobb County Water System and Cobb County-Marietta Water Authority congratulate the 11 Cobb County high school students for their winning entries in the third annual waterSmart photography contest.
 Students were asked to submit images taken in Cobb County in one of six categories.
-Over 125 entries were submitted from 9 participating high schools.
-To view winning entries visit our Flickr gallery.
+Over 40 entries were submitted from 4 participating schools.
+All entries are displayed in a virtual gallery and can be seen here.